Getting Started for TextExpander Admin (Webinar)

 So you click it.

-They can sort according to what are – your metric for least-most or alphabetically.
+They can sort according to what they are – your metric for least-most or alphabetically.

 So, inline search, on the Mac, the default hot key for inline search is command forward slash, this temporary window pops up.
 Or I can type this abbreviation to see what’s in it and see what I might want to tweak about it.